ToruNiina/toml11/README.md

 }
 ```

-### decoding toml file
+### Decoding toml file

-The only thing you have to do is passing a filename to `toml::parse` function.
+The only thing you have to do is to pass a filename to the `toml::parse` function.

 ```cpp
 const std::string fname("sample.toml");